Safety & Security in Schools

 2. Immediate Actions

-For starters, here are six recommendations for local schools administrators to immediately implement.
-From Patrick V. Fiel, Sr. January 26, 2013.
+For starters, here are some recommendations for local schools administrators to immediately implement from Six Steps for Improving School Security, by Patrick V. Fiel, Sr.

 I. Make security a top priority.
 All schools must have their current risk assessment plans reviewed and updated by an experienced education security expert.
 Then administrators must strictly enforce any and all new safety and security policies and procedures.